Types of Shredders

 small that the information they contain is illegible.
 Most shredders today can

-shred credit cards as well as paper, and won't skip a beat if you leave behind
+shred credit cards as well as paper, and they won't skip a beat if you leave

-some staples or small paper clips.
-Some can even shred CDs and DVDs, which is
+behind some staples or small paper clips.
+Some can even shred CDs and DVDs,

-useful for destroying backup discs with private information.
-But why should you
+which is useful for destroying backup discs with private information.
+But why

-buy a shredder?
-What are the chances someone will go through your trash,
+should you buy a shredder?
+What are the chances someone will go through your

-2015.
-Some of the thieves hacked into their victims' accounts online, but
+hacked into their victims' accounts online, but those without an online

-yourself from that latter type of theft, the FTC recommends shredding all documents with account numbers on them -- including "receipts, credit
+shredding all documents with account numbers on them -- including "receipts,

-offers, credit applications, insurance forms, physician statements, checks,
+credit offers, credit applications, insurance forms, physician statements,

-bank statements, expired charge cards, and similar documents" -- as soon
+checks, bank statements, expired charge cards, and similar documents" -- as

 Shredders and security